lukehefson/surfing/UK/Shoreham & surrounding/README.md

 - Wind: South-facing, so usually cross-shore or onshore
 - Tide: I prefer low-mid (~2.2m).
 Mid (+2.7m) usually means you're sufing the inside but this is also what a lot of locals do.
 Definitely low tides when it's tiny/offshore/long-period
 - Over 20mph cross-shore and you're better off going to [New beach](#new-beach)
-- Convenient parking at Carats cafe carpark
+- Convenient parking right in front
 - Can line up a bit, depends on what the sandbars are doing

 ## New beach